Chinteni: History

 Feiurdeni is a farming village.
 Most of the families are living from agriculture.
 Before the communist reign, the village was producing milk and dairy products for the nearby city.
-The tradition last during the communism, few families managed to live from the free trade of dairy products, an example is the Ratiu family (known as Sigo).
+The tradition last during the communism, few families managed to live from the free trade of dairy products, an example is the Rațiu family (known as Sigo).

 During the Second World War the hills around the village were disputed in a violent battle between the Soviet and the German armies.

 The Orthodox Church has a Roman architecture, having as its model a Swiss Calvinist Church.